August 1, 2023 8:30am-3:30pm

 Students in Rockbridge Promoting Healthy Alternatives (SiRPHA)

-Students in Rockbridge Promoting Healthy Alternatives (SiRPHA) is our local youth coalition comprised of students from Parry McCluer and Rockbridge County High Schools.
+Students in Rockbridge Promoting Healthy Alternatives (SiRPHA) is out local youth coalition comprised of students from Parry McCluer an Rockbridge County High Schools.
 SiRPHA youth work together to help increase healthy alternative opportunities for youth in the Rockbridge area while decreasing risky behaviors.

 Rockbridge County Sheriff's Office- Hidden in Plain Sight

-This interactive display will be led by 1stSgt Wimer and SRD Fitzgerald with the Rockbridge County Sheriff's Office.
+This interactive display will be led by the Rockbridge County Sheriff's Office.
 The room will be set up to represent a teenager’s bedroom and hidden in the "demo bedroom" are items that could indicate a young person might be involved in risky activities.
 Through the Hidden in Plain Sight initiative, parents and other caring adults can learn how to spot warning signs and get tips for communicating with their teens.